Flank/flank/docs/bugs/872_error_when_parsing_Junit_raport_using_TeamCityCI.md

 #### Issue reported to TeamCity https://youtrack.jetbrains.com/issue/TW-66753

-TeamCity team cannot reproduce the problem, thay asked about additional logs, but User could deliver them in next week (starting 13-07-2020), until that we must wait.
+TeamCity team cannot reproduce the problem, they asked about additional logs, but User could deliver them in next week (starting 13-07-2020), until that we must wait.